Educational Studies

 Application dates

-Closing date for applications: Friday 27th June 2025 at 4pm.
-Late applications may be considered.
+Closing date for applications: Friday 26th June 2026 at 4pm

 Applicants are advised to apply as early as possible.
 In the event that any programme receives a high number of applications, the University reserves the right to close the application portal prior to the deadline stated on course finder.
 Notifications to this effect will appear on the application portal against the programme application page.